markab-j/Idleama/README.md

 1. Go to the [Releases](https://gitlab.com/markab.j.nn/Idleama/-/releases).
 2. From the `Assets` list of the latest version, download the `.zip` file that matches your operating system.
-3. Unzip the downloaded file and run the `Idleama` executable.
+3. Unzip the downloaded file and run the `Idleama Setup` executable.

-> **Note**: The official version is planned for a future release on Steam.

 ## 🤝 Contributing